zerynth/docs-v3/docs/new_posts/2021-03-26-zdevicemanger-cli.md

 Options:

-*  `--fleet-id FLEET_ID` new fleet id
+*  `--fleet-id FLEET_ID` New fleet id
-*  `--name     TEXT`     new device name
+*  `--name     TEXT`     New device name

 # zdm fleet
-In the ZDM a fleet group a set of devices ina workspace.
+In the ZDM a fleet group a set of devices in a workspace.
-When you log in for the first time, a _default_ workspace containing a _default_ fleet will be created.
+When you log in for the first time, a _default_ workspace containing a _default_ fleet is created.

 ## zdm fleet create
-Create a new fleet `NAME` in a workspace `WORKSPACE_ID`.
+Create a new fleet with a `NAME` in a workspace with `WORKSPACE_ID`.

 ```bash
 zdm fleet create  WORKSPACE_ID NAME